Craig Williamson: Jeanette and Katryn Schoon

-In mid-1984 Craig Williamson mailed a letter-bomb which on 28 June killed Jeanette Curtis Schoon, wife of Marius Schoon, and their six-year-old daughter Katryn, at the family's home in exile in Lubango in Angola.
+In mid-1984 Craig Williamson mailed a letter-bomb which on 28 June killed Jeanette Schoon, who was the wife of Marius Schoon, and their six-year-old daughter Katryn, at the family's home in exile in Lubango in Angola.
 Both Jeanette and Marius Schoon were prominent South African anti-apartheid activists and members of the ANC.
 While in exile in Botswana some years earlier, the Schoons had broken Williamson's cover internally within the ANC, several months before his public exposure in the UK, allowing the ANC leadership to attempt to manipulate Williamson covertly for their own purposes.

 The Schoons' younger son Fritz, then aged three, witnessed the murder of his mother and sister at close hand; found wandering alone in the house, and severely traumatised, he developed epilepsy from which he never fully recovered.
 Following Williamson's application for amnesty for the killings, Schoon filed a civil suit against Williamson, seeking damages for his son.
 However, the suit was suspended pending Williamson's Amnesty hearing.

 It has never been determined whether the letter-bomb had been addressed specifically to Marius Schoon or to both him and his wife; Williamson claimed to his subordinate, the bomb-maker Jerry Raven, that the former was the case.
-In June 2000, a year after Marius Schoon died of lung cancer, TRC amnesty for this killing and that of Ruth First was granted to Williamson, despite Marius Schoon's earlier testimony strongly opposing amnesty.
+In June 2000, a year after Marius Schoon died of lung cancer, TRC amnesty for this killing and that of Ruth Slovo was granted to Williamson, despite Marius Schoon's earlier testimony strongly opposing amnesty.
 Schoon had argued that the whole truth about the murder of his wife and daughter had not, as required, been revealed by Williamson, and that the murder of his wife and daughter had been carried out in revenge.

 Williamson's bomb-maker, Jerry Raven, testified: